Three Overlooked But Clutch Ways to Build Power and Influence

 1. They wear social justice on their sleeves

-When Marvin Gaye once crooned, “You know we've got to find a way, to bring some lovin' here today” on his famous "What’s going On" track, he didn’t realize his song would apply 45 years later.
+When Marvin Gaye once crooned, “You know we've got to find a way, to bring some lovin' here today” on his famous "What’s going On" track, he didn’t realize his song would apply decades later.
 Our world is still plagued with massive problems dressed in isms - classism, sexism, racism, colonialism to name a few.
 I found more than one mention of a creator being admired for highlighting social issues:

 Example A) Singer: Asa